Families with transgender kids are increasingly forced to travel out of state for the care they need

 On June 16, a federal judge blocked parts of Indiana’s law from going into effect on July 1.
 But many patients still scrambled to continue receiving treatment.

-Jennilyn Nichols wanted their trip to Chicago to be defined by happy memories.
+Jennilyn Nichols wanted their trip to Chicago to be defined by happy memories rather than a response to a law she called intrusive.
 They would explore the Museum of Science and Industry and, on the way home, stop at a beloved candy store.

-Preserving a sense of normalcy, she decided — well, that’s just what families do.
+Preserving a sense of normalcy and acceptance, she decided — well, that’s just what families do.

 ——